ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Reliability of the reset keyword {#sec-reset-reliability}

-Consider that service limit might not be restored after the moment referenced by the [reset keyword](#ratelimit-reset-parameter), and the reset keyword value may not be fixed nor constant.
+Consider that quota might not be restored after the moment referenced by the [reset keyword](#ratelimit-reset-parameter), and the reset parameter value may not be constant.

-Subsequent requests might return a higher reset keyword value to limit concurrency or implement dynamic or adaptive throttling policies.
+Subsequent requests might return a higher reset parameter value to limit concurrency or implement dynamic or adaptive throttling policies.

 ## Resource exhaustion {#sec-resource-exhaustion}

-When returning reset keyword you must be aware that many throttled clients may come back at the very moment specified.
+When returning reset values, servers must be aware that many throttled clients may come back at the very moment specified.

 This is true for Retry-After too.